doliver231/Crowdfunding-ETL/README.md

 ![Deliverable 2](https://github.com/doliver231/Crowdfunding-ETL/blob/main/Images/Deliverable2_backersDF_usingRegex.png)

+To see the Python coding used in Jupyter Notebook for Deliverables 1 & 2: [Extract-Transform_final_code.ipynb](https://github.com/doliver231/Crowdfunding-ETL/blob/main/Extract-Transform_final_code.ipynb)

 ### Deliverable 3 : Creating an ERD, Table Schema, and Loading the Data

 An ERD was created showcasing all five tables and their respective columns.
 A backers table, with its primary and foreign keys, was also included, based on the summary information about the backers.csv dataset.